juliabb1/Plant-Monitoring-System/README.md

 - **Manual Control**: Watering can be triggered manually through the **external app** or **local website**.
 - **Real-Time Monitoring**: View live data on temperature, humidity, and soil moisture from the **external app** or **local website**.
 - **Responsive Website**: The website is mobile-friendly, offering a seamless experience on smartphones, tablets, and desktops.
-- **Local Web Interface**: The Arduino Uno R4 WiFi hosts a **self-contained website**, allowing you to monitor and control the system without needing the external app.
+- **Local Web Interface**: The ESP32 C3 SuperMini hosts a **self-contained website**, allowing you to monitor and control the system without needing the external app.

 This system ensures your plant gets the right amount of water at the right time, all while providing real-time data and control at your fingertips.